-Brent Watkins the Fire Chief for the City of Bolivar as of September 1.
+Brent Watkins has served as the Fire Chief for the City of Bolivar since September 1, 2019.
 Brent began his career as a volunteer firefighter for the City of Bolivar in 1999.
-He was hired as Deputy Chief in 2012 and has served the city in the role of Emergency Management Director since that time.
+He was hired as Deputy Chief in 2012 and also serves the city in the role of Emergency Management Director since that time.

 Public Works Director – Jerry Hamby

 I was born in Great Bend, Kansas, in 1961, but raised in Bolivar after moving to Missouri in 1965 when I was four years old.
 I graduated from Bolivar High School, have been married to my wife Jenise since 1988 and we have two daughters, Lorrie and Lacy.